Low-complexity method for hybrid MPC with local guarantees: Solution method and theoretical guarantees

 \subsection{Non-degeneracy}

-In the following we show that Assumption~\refass{ass:nondeg} is satisfied for almost all instance of \refprob{prob:PrimalProblem}. \refcor{cor:nondegmpc} makes the result applicable to instances of \refprob{prob:MPCProblem}, covering hybrid MPC.
+In the following we show that Assumption~\refass{ass:nondeg} is satisfied for almost all instances of \refprob{prob:PrimalProblem}. \refcor{cor:nondegmpc} makes the result applicable to instances of \refprob{prob:MPCProblem}, covering hybrid MPC.

 \begin{theorem}[Non-degeneracy] Consider \refprob{prob:PrimalProblem} with arbitrary parameter $\theta \in \reals{p}$ and cost matrix $H \succ 0$.
 Given any point $z \in \set{E} \cap \set{Z}$.
 For almost all linear cost terms $h$ for which $\fixc{T_\xi}{z} \neq \varnothing$ for some $\xi > 0$, we have that \refass{ass:nondeg} holds at $z$. \begin{proof} By \refprop{prop:proxNormalsExistencei}, \reflem{lem:opKKT} and the definition of $T_\xi$, there exists a $\bar{\xi} > 0$ such that for all $\xi \geq \bar{\xi}$ we have that $\fixc{T_\xi}{z} \neq \varnothing$ if and only if there exists a $\kkt{\lambda}$ such that $(z,\kkt{\lambda})$ is a regular KKT point.
 We will show that for all linear cost terms $h$, except a measure zero subset, there exists a $\loc{\lambda}$ such that $\loc{s} := z - \tfrac{1}{\xi}\loc{\lambda} \in \fixc{T_\xi}{z}$ and $-\loc{\lambda} \in \relint \rnormalcone{\set{Z}}(z)$.
 This means that \refass{ass:nondeg} holds at $z$.